watspeed/systems-platform-security/lab3/lab3-guide.md

 # Lab 3 - Race Conditions

 Race conditions occur when the timing of events affects a program’s correctness.
-Time-of=check to time-of-use (TOCTOU) bugs are typical exmaples of race conditions.
+Time-of-check to time-of-use (TOCTOU) bugs are typical examples of race conditions.
 In security, TOCTOU bugs arise when a program checks a resource (like a file) and then uses it later without revalidating, leaving a window where an attacker can intervene.